abhi3700/My_Learning-Cpp/my_cpp_faqs.md

 	- `void g2(std::string* sptr);`   // Pass by pointer-to-non-const

 > NOTE: In the pass by reference-to-const and pass by pointer-to-const cases, any attempts to change the caller’s std::string within the f() functions would be flagged by the compiler as an error at compile-time.
 This check is done entirely at compile-time: there is no run-time space or speed cost for the const.
 In the pass by value case (f3()), the called function gets a copy of the caller’s std::string.
 This means that f3() can change its local copy, but the copy is destroyed when f3() returns.
 In particular f3() cannot change the caller’s std::string object.

+* #### `inline` function: whether to use or not?
+	- Disclaimer: There is no simple & direct answer for this.
+	- History: It was introduced in __C__ language for fast execution by compiler to these inline functions.
+But, with time, modern compilers are intelligent enough to know which function to be given priority, especially in case of multi-threading.
+	- __Small function:__ There's also a relatively simple & useful rule saying that functions which have short code and/or are typically called with compile time constant arguments so that most of their code computes a constant are typically good candidates for inlining.
+	- __Long function:__ Long functions are typically worse candidates for inlining, because the function call overhead is negligible compared to the things the functions actually do, and the main problem with inlining - large code size - becomes dominant.
+	- It's usually a good idea to only explicitly enable the inlining of very short functions, and performance considerations are not the only reason.
+	- In C++ you have to place the code in header files to enable inlining.
+	- If your application is not CPU bound, you aren't getting any benefits from using an unsafe language like C++ except for extra quality time with the debugger.
+	- Use `inline` for smaller functions, especially in case of Blockchain applications, where CPU resources are limited & a Smart Contract developer should write code efficiently.

+	For more, refer to [this](http://yosefk.com/c++fqa/inline.html)

 ## Pointers
 * #### Does *p++ increment p, or what it points to?